mirven/underscore.lua/readme.txt

 A Lua version of http://documentcloud.github.com/underscore/, see http://mirven.github.com/underscore.lua/ for more information.

-Contains three additions to the core underscore.lua: simple_reduce, multi_map and table_iterator.
+This fork contains three additions to the core underscore.lua: simple_reduce, multi_map and table_iterator.

 simple_reduce doesn't require a base case, it uses the first yield of an iterator passed to it instead.